tenforwardconsulting/subspace/README.md

         domains:
           - othersite.example.com

-Note that this role needs to be defined /before/ the apache role
+Note that this role needs to be included _before_ the webserver (apache or nginx) role

 ## logrotate